containers/fetchit/docs/running.rst

 .. code-block:: bash

    sudo setenforce 0
-   cp systemd/harpoon.root /etc/systemd/system/harpoon.service
+   cp systemd/fetchit.root /etc/systemd/system/fetchit.service
-   systemctl enable harpoon --now
+   systemctl enable fetchit --now

-For user ensure that the path for the configuration file `/home/harpooner/config.yaml:/opt/config.yaml` and the path for the podman socket are correct.
+For user ensure that the path for the configuration file `/home/fetchiter/config.yaml:/opt/config.yaml` and the path for the podman socket are correct.

 NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.